 As a child, I always enjoyed eating this unique confection.
 It magically dissolves in your mouth as you bite into it leaving a chewy brown-sugar toffee.
 It's so good tasting.

-3 cups light-brown sugar, 1 cup cold water, 1-1/2 tablespoons vinegar.
+3 cups light-brown sugar, 1 cup cold water, 1-1/2 tablespoons white vinegar.
 Boil to hard ball stage (255°F), beat whites of 2 eggs and pour in the candy.
 Beat quite stiff, add nuts and vanilla.

-Two cups brown sugar, 1 cup cold water, 1 teaspoon of vinegar, white of 1 egg.
+Two cups brown sugar, 1 cup cold water, 1 teaspoon of white vinegar, white of 1 egg.
 Cook sugar and water till it forms a soft ball in water; then add vinegar and pour it on the white of egg, and beat until when dropped from a teaspoon it will form into shape like a bonbon. —Fruit and Candies

 3/4 cup milk, 2-1/4 cups brown sugar, 3 tablespoons butter, 3/4 cup shelled walnuts.
 Cook milk, butter, and sugar together until it forms a soft ball that will not stick to the fingers in cold water; remove from the fire and add walnuts; beat until it cleaves thick to the spoon; pour on buttered plates and let set until hard.

 2 cups brown sugar, 1/2 cup water, lump of butter (about 2 tablespoons); cook until syrup ropes.
 Pour over beaten white of 1 egg and beat well.
 Flavor with maple or vanilla.
 When begins to harden spread on a tin, mark in squares.
 Store in tight container.